LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 <h3 id="gradient-descent-map">4.2 Revisited with map</h3>

-Its possible to replace the inner loop over the training data with `map`.
+It is possible to replace the inner loop over the training data with `map`.

 {% highlight julia %}
 function gradient_descent_poly!(